-Wi-fi at the main house can be used for video/phone calls over internet apps.
+Wi-fi at the main areas can be used for video/phone calls over internet apps.
 There are no Internet cafes or computers close by for volunteers to use.
-However, inexpensive local SIM cards can be purchased in the village as previously mentioned (see page 25).
+However, inexpensive local SIM cards can be purchased in the village as previously mentioned.